cryptidtech/multisig/README.md

 deficiencies in design.
 Here is the Varsig ["spec"](https://github.com/ChainAgnostic/varsig).

-This implementation supports building Multisig objects by converting Varsig signature but for now it is fairly limited.
+This implementation does have limited support for converting Varsig signatures into Multisig signatures.
+The level of support for conversion reflects my estimation of how much Varsig has been adopted--which I think is very limited.

 This new Multisig implementation uses a new multicodec sigil `0x39` instead of the Varsig `0x34` to distinguish the two formats.